RuchaWete/Transfer-learning/README.md

 utility modules(os,io,pathlib) of python are imported to change the path and directories of files.

-the tensorflow model garden cloned from git and  the object detection API which provides the required framework is installed
-##.the following utility functions are imported :
-##numpy  library for creating and handling multi-dimensional arrays of image data
+the tensorflow model garden cloned from git and  the object detection API which provides the required framework is installed/ the following utility functions are imported :/ numpy  library for creating and handling multi-dimensional arrays of image data/
 ##modules from IPython.display to display images in Jupyter notebook.
 ##colab_utils for mannually annotating the images
 ##visualization_utils for visualising the detections